This book is a self-contained introduction to the numerical solution of structured Markov chains.

 Librería: CitiRetail, Stevenage, Reino Unido

 Hardcover.
 Condición: new.
 Hardcover.
 Intersecting two large research areas - numerical analysis and applied probability/queuing theory - this book is a self-contained introduction to the numerical solution of structured Markov chains, which have a wide applicability in queuing theory and stochastic modeling and include M/G/1 and GI/M/1-type Markov chain, quasi-birth-death processes, non-skip free queues and tree-like stochastic processes.
 Written for applied probabilists and numerical analysts, butaccessible to engineers and scientists working on telecommunications and evaluation of computer systems performances, it provides a systematic treatment of the theory and algorithms for important familiesof structured Markov chains and a thorough overview of the current literature.
 The book, consisting of nine Chapters, is presented in three parts.
 Part 1 covers a basic description of the fundamental concepts related to Markov chains, a systematic treatment of the structure matrix tools, including finite Toeplitz matrices, displacement operators, FFT, and the infinite block Toeplitz matrices, their relationship with matrix power series and the fundamental problems ofsolving matrix equations and computing canonical factorizations.
 Part 2 deals with the description and analysis of structure Markov chains and includes M/G/1, quasi-birth-death processes, non-skip-freequeues and tree-like processes.
 Part 3 covers solution algorithms where new convergence and applicability results are proved.
 Each chapter ends with bibliographic notes for further reading, and the book ends with an appendix collecting the main general concepts and results used in the book, a list of the main annotations and algorithms used in the book, and an extensive index.
 Intersecting two large research areas - numerical analysis and applied probability/queuing theory - this book is an introduction to the numerical solution of structured Markov chains, which have a wide applicability in queueing theory and stochastic modelling.
 It provides a systematic treatment of the important families of these chains.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Nº de ref. del artículo: 9780198527688

 Cantidad disponible: 1 disponibles